 To find out what to write about, use a keyword research tool like UberSuggest to help you find the best topic.

 Just enter a keyword such as “blogging mistakes” and see if there is volume.
 If there isn’t any, it’s not popular enough to write about.

 You can also look at your past content to help you write your next blog post.
-By looking at your Google Analytics data you can see which articles get the most traffic, have the highest average time on page and lowest bounce rates.
+For example, by looking at your Google Analytics data, you can see which articles get the most traffic, have the highest average time on page, and lowest bounce rates.

 These articles are winners.
 Do more like these.